MikelMNJ/starter-app/README.md

 # Back-end

 The back-end is completely contained within the *functions* folder.
-This is the folder Netlify uses to compile it's lambda functions on deployment.
+This is the folder Netlify uses to compile it's lambda functions for deployment.

 The structure of this folder is as follows:
 * **connectDB**: Houses main module for MongoDB initialization.